anbuchelva/anbuchelva.github.io/content/posts/appscript/collect-ather-logs-using-API.md

 I started setting up the API based bot 3+ months ago and showed how to setup their own in the telegram group.
 Some are using it and found it is useful.

-I want to write a proper documentation how to set it up so that it would be easy to implement.
+I want to write a proper documentation that explains how to set it up so that it would be easy to implement.
 This bot will not be available centrally as it contains lot of personal information and holds lot of data which can't be handled the free usage provided by Google and Telegram as highlighted in the previous post.
 So, if you plan to use it, you need to get your hands dirty.

 The OCR based bot is continue to exist, there's no change on that.

 <!--more-->
 <!--TOC-->